-Manuscripts must be prepared according to the Vancouver
+Manuscripts must be prepared according to the Vancouver reference style.

-reference style.
 The in-text citation is placed immediately after the text which refers to the source being cited:

-Using square brackets:

-as one author has put it "the darkest days were still ahead" [1].
+Using square brackets: as one author has put it "the darkest days were still ahead" [1].

-All references should be listed at the end of the paper.
-List the first six authors, followed by et al. If there are more than six authors, list the first six authors, followed by et al. Journal title should be abbreviation.
-Journal cited in reference should be used followed the year, volume number(issue number):page number.
+All references should be listed at the end of the manuscript.
+When the number of authors is six or fewer, please include all their names.
+If there are more than six authors, list the first six authors' names and use et al. to denote the remaining authors.

+The journal title should be an abbreviation.
+After the journal abbreviation, include the publication year, volume number (issue number), and page number.
+For example: N Engl J Med.
+2002;347(4):284-7.